rikosintie/DevNetAssoc/chapter13/README.md

 VOLUME [ "/usr/share/nginx/html" ]
 CMD [ "nginx", "-g", "daemon off;" ]
 ```

+Working with Images
+* build: Builds an image from a Dockerfile.
+* push: Pushes a local image to a remote registry for storage and sharing.
+* ls: List images stored locally.
+* history: Shows the creation and build process for an image.
+* inspect: Provides detailed information on all aspects of an image, including layer detail.
+* rm: Deletes an image from local storage.
+(Kindle Locations 9951-9955).

 Build the container
 `docker container build -t myimage:latest .`